ExploiTR/Login-Windows/README.md

 ### Want to automate Login? follow this :
 #### Windows :

-1. Generate a JAR Artifact (let's take it as x.jar)
+1. Generate a JAR Artifact.
 2. Now move it to `C:\Users\%username%\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup`
 3. ``Done!`` Each time your computer starts, You will get connected to Internet `automatically` without `touching` anything.